michielvh1995/GraphicsPractical1/readme.txt

 By:
 Michiel van Heusden, 4173309
-Bob Best,
+Bob Best,            .
-Ruben Meeuwesse
+Ruben Meeuwesse,     .

 Base Information:
- * The program is made using HiDef.
+ * The program is made with the HiDef profile
  * No additional packages were installed
  * Programmed on a Windows 8.1 version of Visual Studio 2013
    - This required a non-official installer for XNA Game Studio.